AlveeJalal/it610midtermProject/README.md

 ```

 Have a project directory where you will pull and run the software.
-Pull the image from the DockerHub repository.
+Become root and pull the image from the DockerHub repository.
 The container successfully running means the software was successfully pulled and started
 ```
+    su -
     docker pull alveejalal/wazuhimage:latest
     docker run -d --name <Custom Container Name> -p 5601:5601 -p 55000:55000 -p 1514:1514 -p 9200:9200  wazuhimage
 ```